 AP VoteCast: Colorado voters sour on state of nation

-Most voters casting ballots in Colorado’s presidential and U.S. Senate election said the country is on the wrong track, according to an expansive AP survey of the American electorate.
+Colorado voters who made it a sweep for Democrats in the state's presidential and U.S. Senate races said the country is on the wrong track, according to an expansive AP survey of the American electorate.

 As voters on Tuesday finished deciding between President Donald Trump and Democratic rival Joe Biden in a year upended by a global pandemic and economic downturn, AP VoteCast found that just one-third of Colorado voters said the U.S. is on the right track while two-thirds of voters said it is headed in the wrong direction.

-Here’s a snapshot of who voted and what matters to them, based on preliminary results from AP VoteCast, a nationwide survey of about 127,000 voters and nonvoters — including 2,755 voters and 681 nonvoters in Colorado — conducted for The Associated Press by NORC at the University of Chicago.
+Here’s a snapshot of who voted and what matters to them, based on preliminary results from AP VoteCast, a nationwide survey of about 127,000 voters and nonvoters — 2,995 voters and 806 nonvoters in Colorado — conducted for The Associated Press by NORC at the University of Chicago.

+Biden won Colorado and its nine electoral votes as both white voters and Latino voters were more likely to support the Democrat.

+Biden had an advantage over Trump among voters under 45, and the former vice president appeared to lead among older voters.

 FACING THE PANDEMIC